 Provide fast-draining but moisture-retentive soil conditioned with plenty of organic matter such as peat moss or ground bark.
 Plant gardenias high (like azaleas and rhododendrons) and avoid crowding from other plants and competing roots.
 To help suppress weeds, mulch plants instead of cultivating around them.

-Extra-hardy variety; possibly as cold tolerant as ‘Kleim’s Hardy’.
-To 4 ft. high and wide.
+Extra-hardy variety; possibly as cold-tolerant as ‘Kleim’s Hardy’.
+Grows to 4 ft. tall and wide.
 Double, 3-in. flowers in summer, with heavy rebloom in autumn.
-Very heat tolerant.
+Very heat-tolerant.

 This Mediterranean native grows slowly to 12–40 ft. tall and wide.
 Natural habit is compact and ...